ander882/Pokemon/README.md

 # TCG Pokemon

 We play Pauper here in the house.
-Try to:
+This is to try to:
-1. keep away from a pay to win...
+1. Keep away from a pay to win...
    - ie, Daddy would probably loose...
 3. Keep cost low
-4. level playing field for everyone
+4. Level playing field for everyone
+5. Try to keep the game more toward strategy

 ----